neopets-fixes/neopets_code/README.md

 of Neopets itself, but I was unable to, I suspect because of the way the results page is created (this is why I assume it's not working on the Beta as well).
 <p>
 The themes for this layout was designed to be aesthetically pleasing, Neopets related and simple.
- <i>The themes for this may alter the body backgrounds of custom layouts (petpages, userlookups, guilds, etc.).
-The design fix is to update your layout by adding <b>!important</b> to the end of your background code in your layout html.</i>

 <b>Special thanks:</b>
 <br>to Maya (sunbathr) for the inspiration